chaddorsey/codap-v3-experiments/src/test/visualization/README.md

 ## Examples

-See the `examples` directory for example visualization components and tests that demonstrate how to use these utilities.
+The `examples` directory contains a simple scatter plot example that demonstrates how to use these utilities.
+This example is for demonstration purposes only and should not be used in production.

 - **scatter-plot-example.tsx**: A simple scatter plot component for testing
 - **scatter-plot-example.test.tsx**: Tests for the scatter plot example

-## Contributing
+## Testing Existing Components

-When adding new visualization components to CODAP v3, please follow these guidelines:
+When testing existing visualization components in CODAP v3, follow these guidelines:

-1. Add appropriate data-testid attributes to key elements
+1. Identify key elements that need data-testid attributes for testing
 2. Write comprehensive tests using the utilities in this directory
 3. Test rendering, performance, interactions, and edge cases
-4. Document any special testing considerations for your component
+4. Document any special testing considerations for each component

+The utilities in this directory are designed to work with existing components and do not require creating new components for testing purposes.